kademoslabs/kekkai/README.md

 # Kekkai

-**The lazy developer's security scanner.**

-Kekkai makes open-source security scanners usable: unified results, fast triage, and durable decisions (baseline and false-positive memory) so CI gates stop burning engineering time.
-You don't have to read JSON outputs or juggle three different CLIs.
-Review findings in an interactive terminal UI and mark false positives.
+**Interactive security triage in the terminal.**

+Kekkai is a small open-source CLI that wraps existing security scanners (Trivy, Semgrep, Gitleaks) and focuses on the part that tends to be slow and frustrating: reviewing and triaging results.

+Running scanners is easy.
+Interpreting noisy output, dealing with false positives, and making CI usable is not.
+Kekkai exists to make that part tolerable..

 ![Hero GIF](https://raw.githubusercontent.com/kademoslabs/assets/main/screenshots/kekkai-start.gif)

 ---

+## What it does

+- Runs Trivy (dependencies), Semgrep (code), and Gitleaks (secrets)
+- Normalizes their outputs into a single report format
+- Provides an interactive terminal UI for reviewing findings
+- Lets you mark findings as false positives and persist decisions locally
+- Supports CI mode with severity-based failure thresholds

+Kekkai does not replace scanners or introduce proprietary detection logic.
+It sits on top of existing tools and focuses on workflow and UX.

+---

-## Quick Start (30 Seconds)
+## Quick Start

+> Requires Docker and Python 3.12

 ### 1. Install